MimiM03/MimiM03/README.md

 ## 🙋‍♂️ About me

 I'm from Bulgaria, currenlty studiying in Seattle, WA, USA 🌎.
 I'm a huge fan of Python and SQL and I'm currently working towards the **Databricks Databricks Certified Data Engineer Associate** 💻.
-When I'm not working on a project or in college, I can be found making games with Unity adn C# :video_game:, crocheting 🎀 or listening to music :musical_note:
+When I'm not working on a project or in college, I can be found making games with Unity and C# :video_game:, crocheting 🎀 or listening to music :musical_note:

 ## 🔭 I'm currently working on